wp-plugins/wp-custom-login/readme.txt

 Requires at least: 3.2.1
 Tested up to: 3.3
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 Adding the header and footer to your login page.

 == Description ==

 Designed for users which want to include the header and footer to the login page.
 You can also change the design.
-Just create a custom-login.css in your theme directory.
+Just create a wp-custom-login.css in your theme directory.

 == Installation ==